ddugovic/MagiC-engine-chess/README.md

 # Future Plans

-I will try to improve the evaluation function to make it use its time better.
+I will try to improve the evaluation function to make it use its time better, as well as create a checkmate score.

-I will also add checkmate score!
+Version 2 is now in active development!

 # License